 - Keep in mind you’re talking informally, kind of like a friend giving advice.

-- Send your post as plain HTML, without a stylesheet.
+- Send your post as a .docx or Google Doc.

 - If you have images, please either link to them in your post or include them with your file.
 One to two usually work the best.

 - DIY MFA: Five Steps to Craft Your Creative Narrative

 - DreamGrow: Why Messenger Bots are the Next Big Thing in Content Marketing

 - The Story Engine: 5 Commandments of Storytelling

 - SEAL Grinder PT: Jarie Bolander’s Kokoro Experience

 - Lateral Action: 6 Steps to Building Your Creative Endurance

 - Feel Gooder: Self Promotion Tips for Nice People

 - Advanced Riskology: Field Report: The Working man’s Guide to Ironman Training